KonstantinGolovahin/portfolio-react/README.md

 ## Usage

-Used to provide some data about me and familiarise anyone with mine progress
+Used to provide some data about me and familiarise anyone with my progress

 ## Credits: